Chiefs TE Travis Kelce opens up about Taylor Swift, getting older

 When Kelce spoke to local media for the first time since training camp, one day after his 34th birthday, he sounded similar to how he always sounds on his “New Heights” podcast and other media interviews: composed, reflective but, even more so this time around, gracious.

 “So I’m having fun with it.
-And you know, I think that, like I said earlier, I’ve been pretty good at just compartmentalizing and making sure that my focus is always about, you know, winning the game and, and I don’t see that changing anytime soon,” Kelce continued.
+And you know, I think that like I said earlier, I’ve been pretty good at just compartmentalizing and making sure that my focus is always about you know, winning the game and, and I don’t see that changing anytime soon.”

 What Kelce has quickly learned by dating a popstar with a multi-million dollar tour and with a quarter of a billion person following, the microscope is on her always.